InterestingSoup/urbit-k3s-rpi/README.md

         -d '{ "source": { "dojo": "+code" }, "sink": { "stdout": null } }' \
         http://127.0.0.1:12321

-It should out put something like this: `"dander-sornus-somlug-tacwel\n"`.
+It should out put something like this: `"rander-suolus-guspod-wacel\n"`.
 That is your access code, be sure to exclude the `\n` at the end.

 ## Accessing Landscape